-Nearly 2,000 undergraduate and graduate students live in 14 residence halls and the SMU Service House, home to 28 student volunteers.
-Under construction are five new residence halls and an additional dining facility as part of SMU’s new Residential Commons Complex.
-Completion in 2014 will enable SMU to implement a residency requirement for sophomores along with first-year students.
-The halls will include classrooms and faculty accommodations.
+Nearly 2,000 undergraduate and graduate students live in 14 residence halls and the SMU Service House, home to 28 students.
+SMU’s new Residential Commons Complex, scheduled to open in fall 2014, consists of five residence halls, a dining facility and a parking center.
+The complex will enable SMU to implement a residency requirement for sophomores along with first-year students.
+The halls will include classrooms and accommodations for live-in faculty members.

 Undergraduate students participate in scholarly research, civic engagement, professional internships and creative activity related to education goals.